tsunammis/command-asker.js/README.md

 // Init object and configure questions var a = new CommandAsker([
     { key: 'firstname', ask: 'what is your firstname ? ' },
-    { key: 'lastname',  ask: 'what is your lastname ? ' },
+    { key: 'lastname',  ask: 'what is your lastname ? ', optional: true },
     { key: 'age',  ask: 'how old are you ? ', validators: [isAdult] }
 ]);